-Ireland is a country known for its beautiful landscapes, rich cultural heritage, and friendly locals.
+Ireland is a country known for its beautiful landscapes, rich cultural heritage, and welcoming people.
 But beyond the well-known tourist hotspots, there are many hidden treasures waiting to be discovered.
 Here are the top 10 hidden treasures in Ireland that are worth a visit

 Located off the coast of County Galway, Inishbofin is a remote island that is known for its beautiful beaches, rich wildlife, and unique culture.
 Visitors can take a ferry from Cleggan and explore the island’s many historic sites, including the ruins of a 12th century church and a 19th century lighthouse.